vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Virtual-Machine-Security-Parameters.md

 This parameter controls the ability to copy & paste information into a guest workload using the VMware vSphere virtual machine console.
 This control has no effect on in-guest console connections such as that with Microsoft Remote Desktop Connection.

-Scans for this parameter should not generate findings if the parameter is found and set to FALSE, or the parameter is omitted and using the default for virtual machines which always run in vSphere 7 environments.
+Scans for this parameter should not generate findings if the parameter is found and set to FALSE, or if the parameter is omitted, because the default is correct for virtual machines that run only in vSphere 7 environments.

 ### isolation.tools.trashFolderState.disable